Models of G-spectra as presheaves of spectra: Atiyah duality for finite -sets

 \section{Atiyah duality for finite $G$-sets}

-It is illuminating to see that we can come very close to constructing an alternative model for the spectrally enriched category $G\sD$ just by applying the suspension $G$-spectrum functor $\SI^{\infty}_G$ to the category of based $G$-spaces and $G$-maps and then passing to $G$-fixed points.
+It is illuminating to see that we can come very close to constructing an alternative model for the spectrally enriched category $\GDAll$ just by applying the suspension $G$-spectrum functor $\SI^{\infty}_G$ to the category of {based finite $G$-sets} and $G$-maps and then passing to $G$-fixed points.
 This is based on a close inspection of classical Atiyah duality specialized to finite $G$-sets.
-However, it depends on working in the alternative category $G\sZ$ of $S_G$-modules \cite{EKMM, MM} rather than in the category $G\sS$ of orthogonal $G$-spectra.
-Because every object of $G\sZ$ is fibrant and its suspension $G$-spectra are easily understood, it is more convenient than $G\sS$ for comparison with space level constructions.
-This leads us to a variant, \myref{MAINNew3}, of \myref{MAINMAIN} that does not invoke infinite loop space theory.
-It is more topological and less categorical.
-It is also more elementary.
+However, it depends on working in the alternative category $G\sZ$ of $S_G$-modules \cites{EKMM, MM} rather than in the category $G\sS$ of orthogonal $G$-spectra.
+Because every object of $G\sZ$ is fibrant and its suspension $G$-spectra are easily understood, it is considerably more convenient than $G\sS$ for comparison with space level constructions.
+This leads us to a variant, \autoref{MAINNew3}, of \autoref{MAINMAIN} that does not invoke infinite loop space theory. {It is more topological and less categorical, and it best captures the geometric intuition behind our results.} It is also more elementary.

-\subsection{The categories $G\sZ$, $G\sD$, and $\sD_G$}
+\subsection{The categories $G\sZ$, $\GDZAll$, and $\DZAll$}

+Relevant background about $G\sZ$ appears in \autoref{Zdetails}, and we just give a minimum of notation here.
+We alert the reader to one non-standard notation.
+We indicate the tensor of a based $G$-space $X$ and a $G$-spectrum $E$ by $X\odot E = \Sigma^\infty_G X \sma E$.
+Similarly, we later denote the tensor of a nonequivariant spectrum $D$ and a $G$-spectrum $E$ by $D\odot E$.

-Relevant background about $G\sZ$ appears in \cite[\S3.4]{GM} and we just give a minimum of notation here.
-In analogy with \myref{MAINOneCor}, we have the following specialization of the same general result about stable model categories.
-It is discussed in \cite[\S3.1]{GM}.
+In analogy with \autoref{MAINOneCor}, we have the following specialization of the same general result, \cite[Theorem~1.36]{GM0}, about stable model categories.
+It is discussed in \autoref{PresheafModels}.

-\begin{thm}\mylabel{MAINOneCorToo} Let $G\sD$ be the full $\sZ$-subcategory of $G\sZ$ whose objects are cofibrant approximations of the suspension $G$-spectra $\SI^{\infty}_G(A_+)$, where $A$ runs through the finite $G$-sets.
+\begin{thm} Let $\GDZAll$ be the full $\sZ$-subcategory of $G\sZ$ whose objects are cofibrant approximations of the suspension $G$-spectra $\SI^{\infty}_G(A_+)$, where $A$ runs through the finite $G$-sets.
 Then there is an enriched Quillen adjunction

 and it is a Quillen equivalence. \end{thm}